Manjunath Mural

-Manjunath Mural (born 10 May 1973) is the executive chef of The Song of India restaurant in Singapore and has won several awards as a chef and for The Song of India.
-Mural's specialty is modern Indian cuisine.
+Manjunath Mural (born 10 May 1973) is the executive chef of The Song of India restaurant in Singapore.
+His specialty is modern Indian cuisine.
+His cooking has won him several awards.

 Family background

-Born 10 May 1973, Manjunath Mural, son of Parashuram Mural, was brought up in sobar family in Mumbai, India.
-He lives in a family of doctors; his father, younger brother and sister are both in the medical field.
+Born on 10 May 1973, Manjunath Mural, son of Parashuram Mural, was brought up in Mumbai, India.
+His father, younger brother and sister are all doctors.
 His mother died of cancer when he was young.

 Education

-In 1993, Mural decided not to become a doctor and studied hotel management with specialisation in kitchen (food production) at IHMCTAN in Bangalore India.
-His goal was to become a room service manager.
-His life turning point was in 1996 during a 6-month industrial training for Taj President, a 5 star hotel situated at Cuffe Parade in Mumbai India.
-Working in different kitchens, his interest grew and desired to become a chef.
-After industrial training, he went back to college for a final year and won 2nd place in a cooking competition held in IHMCTAN.
-He was then selected to represent IHMCTAN to compete in the National level.
+In 1993, Mural decided that rather than work in medicine, he would prefer a life in the hospitality industry.
+He studied hotel management and food production at IHMCTAN in Bangalore, India, with the aim of becoming a room service manager.
+His interest in cooking began in 1996 during a 6-month training course at the Taj President, a 5-star hotel at Cuffe Parade in Mumbai India.
+Working in different kitchens, his interest grew and he decided that he would like to be a chef.
+He went back to IHMCTAN for a final year and won 2nd place in a cooking competition.
+He was then selected to represent the college in a national cooking competition.